fortune1991/fortune1991.github.io/projects/build_diaries/garden.md

   <img src="/assets/img/garden/garden_1.jpg" alt="garden_1" width="850">
 </p>

-**Clare started some hard yakka on the tidying up**
+**Clare started on some hard yakka tidying up the space**
 <p align="center">
   <img src="/assets/img/garden/garden_2.jpg" alt="garden_2" width="850">
 </p>

-**I joined and we got carried away..**
+**I joined and we got carried away..
+Looks like we could maybe fit some veggies in there?**
 <p align="center">
   <img src="/assets/img/garden/garden_3.jpg" alt="garden_3" width="850">
 </p>

-**We got some help from our friend Yaz to deal with some of the bigger and more persistent trees and stumps**
+**We got some help from our friend Yaz to remove some of the bigger and more persistent trees and stumps**
 <p align="center">
   <img src="/assets/img/garden/garden_4.jpg" alt="garden_4" width="850">
 </p>